 Septoplasty is a surgery to straighten a deviated septum .
 The septum is the wall dividing the left and right nasal cavities.
 It is made of cartilage and bone and is lined with a thin mucus membrane.

 A normal septum is straight and in the center of the nose.
 A deviated septum is bent or off-center.
-Septal deviation may occur during development in the womb, during birth, as your nose grows, or after a traumatic injury.
+Septal deviation may occur during fetal development, during birth, as your nose grows, or after a traumatic injury.
 Septoplasty may be done at the same time as other nasal surgery, like rhinoplasty .

 Septoplasty is considered if a deviated septum obstructs your nasal passages.
 The obstruction can cause impaired nasal breathing, sinus infections , obstructive sleep apnea , recurrent nose bleeds , or a runny nose.
 A deviated septum may also need to be corrected with septoplasty if it causes chronic headaches.